ac101m/aoc2020/src/05/README.md

 For this you need to use `./filetorom.py`.
 It also has a handy help message.
 You can use this on the included (or your own) problem inputs.

 ## 4 - Load program and ROM into the CPU
-In logisim, right click on the memory labeled "random access memory" and select "load image", then navigate to the problem input file you generated in the previous step.
-Then load the program into the ROM named "program memory" (Stored program concept?
+In logisim, right click on the memory labeled "random access memory" and select "load image", then navigate to the problem input file you generated in step 3.
+Next, right click the memory labeled "program memory" and load the program you assembled in step 1 (Stored program concept?
 What's that?).

 ## 5 - Run the simulation
 Here are some useful controls for logisim: